timoguic/oc_beautifier/README.md

 # OC beautifier

-Use this script with TamperMonkey to make OC's dashboard look better when you are a (validating) mentor.
+Use this script with TamperMonkey extension or as a developer extension in Chrome.
+It makes OC's dashboard easier to use when you are a (validating) mentor.
 Use at your own risk.

 ## How to use
 ### Chrome extension